CDRussell/cdrussell.github.io/_posts/2022-01-19-comparing-standardtestdispatcher-and-unconfinedtestdispatcher.md

 ---
 layout: post
-title: Comparing StandardTestDispatcher and UnconfinedTestDispatcher to test coroutines
+title: Comparing StandardTestDispatcher and UnconfinedTestDispatcher
 date: 2022-01-19 16:19 +0000
 description: Describes the two provided coroutine test dispatchers, standard and unconfined, the difference between them and when to use each
+categories:
+- Android
 ---

 # StandardTestDispatcher vs UnconfinedTestDispatcher
-_This articles describes the two provided coroutine test dispatchers, standard and unconfined, the difference between them, and when to use each_
+_This articles describes the provided coroutine test dispatchers, standard and unconfined, the difference between them, and when to use each_

 ## Some background